kamilj62/Prework-study-guide/README.md

 # Prework-study-guide
-A study guide for course pre-work
+A study guide for course pre-work for students